Nga wai hono i te po: Accession and reign

 Nga wai hono i te po acceded to the throne at the age of 27, the second-youngest to do so.
 Her accession was not automatic, as the Māori monarchy is not strictly hereditary.
 However, her growing prominence in the years preceding her election, including her participation in official engagements and representation of Māori interests, positioned her as a strong candidate.
 Upon her accession, she was younger than the youngest reigning monarch of a sovereign nation (Tamim bin Hamad Al Thani, the sovereign Emir of Qatar).

-Tūheitia's death on 30 August 2024 triggered the selection of his successor by a wānanga (forum) of tribal leaders who choose her by consensus.
+Tūheitia's death on 30 August 2024 triggered the selection of his successor by a wānanga (forum) of tribal leaders who chose her by consensus.
 The wānanga was convened by the Tekau-mā-rua (the Kīngitanga advisory council), a diverse group of prominent Māori iwi leaders, academics, executives, and politicians from across many iwi, and presided over by Tumu Te Heuheu.
 The announcement of her selection and her installation took place during the tangihanga (funeral) of her father, Kiingi Tūheitia, at Tūrangawaewae Marae.
 In this ceremony, known as Te Whakawahinga, the Tekau-mā-rua escorted her to the throne, a Bible was placed on her head, a tradition that dates back to the establishment of the role, and she was anointed by Archbishop Donald Tamihere.

 On 22 October 2024, Nga wai hono i te po attended a national hui for unity at Tuahiwi Marae, near Christchurch, focusing on indigenous economies.
 This was the third in four hui called by her father in response to the National Party-led coalition government's policies towards Māori.
 On 19 November 2024 in Wellington, she joined tens of thousands of people in the Hīkoi mō te Tiriti, a nationwide protest against the ACT Party's Treaty Principles Bill.